xf00f/web3x/README.md

 - It compiles to both commonjs and ES6 module versions for node.js and ES6 aware web bundlers such as webpack.
 - It strives for functional, immutable, reusable components.

-In a small example that prints an Eth balance compiled with webpack, web3.js produced an output file of 858k, web3x produced a file of 369k.
-That's a 57% reduction.
+In a small example that prints an Eth balance compiled with webpack, web3.js produced an output file of 858k, web3x produced a file of 119k.
+That's an 86% reduction.
 It's likely this can be improved further.

 ## Usage

 There are two builds of the library. `web3x` uses commonjs style imports and is best used for node.js backends. `web3x-es` uses ES6 imports and is best used for ES6 aware tools like webpack.
+You can use web3x much like you would web3.js, requiring minimal changes necessary to an existing codebase.
+However, this will possibly result in larger than necessary builds.
 Example usage:

 ```